What is an Environmental Scientist or Specialist?

 Education needed to be an Environmental Scientist or Specialist:

 How many years of work experience do I need?

 Below are examples of industries where Environmental Scientists and Specialists work:

-Those interested in being an Environmental Scientist or Specialist may also be interested in:
+Those thinking about becoming an Environmental Scientist or Specialist might also be interested in the following careers: